CodingdCode/repo-cleanup/README.md

 ---

 ## Circle back for:
-1.Interacting with Github API
+* Interacting with Github API
-2.The script to access your locally stored GitHub credentials
+* The script to access your locally stored GitHub credentials